 Potential returns and cashflow

 There is no ongoing cashflow on investments made with Vinovest.
 Investors receive a return (if any) when they sell their wine.
 Vinovest also regularly rebalances your portfolio to match your stated risk profile.
-Investors can request their portfolio be liquidated (in whole or in part) at any time, though Vinovest says it tyipcally takes 4-6 weeks to find buyers for all of the wine.
+Investors can request their portfolio be liquidated (in whole or in part) at any time, though Vinovest says it typically takes 2-4 weeks to find buyers for all of the wine.
 (Buyers are not just other investors, but may be restaurants, hotel groups, importers, etc.)

 Breadth of offerings on Vinovest

 The primary offering from Vinovest is a managed portfolio of wines.
-Investors fill out a personalized quiz on what their risk/return profile is, how much they would like to invest, etc. and Vinovest constructs a diversified portfolio of wines and actively source, store, and insure the customer wines.
+Investors fill out a personalized quiz on what their risk/return profile is, how much they would like to invest, etc. and Vinovest constructs a diversified portfolio of wines and actively sources, stores, and insures the customer wines.
 Vinovest will also manage buy/sell recommendations.
 Here’s how Vinovest describes the sources of their wines:

 We source our wines direct from wineries, global wine exchanges, and merchants.
 Because of this, we have better transparency into the market and will always buy and sell your wines at a fair market value.

 Investors with some experience in fine wine investing can also construct their own portfolio, picking which wines they want to invest in.
-That option requires a higher minimum investment ($50K vs. $5K).
+That option requires a higher minimum investment ($50K).